team-exor/eiquidus/README.md

 <img src="public/img/screenshots/platform-windows macos linux-lightgrey.svg" />
 ![GitHub](https://img.shields.io/github/license/team-exor/eiquidus?color=ffbd11)

-Written in node.js and mongodb, eIquidus is the most stable, secure, customizable and feature-rich open-source block explorer with support for virtually any altcoin that implements some form of the [Bitcoin RPC API protocol](https://developer.bitcoin.org/reference/rpc/index.html).
+Written in node.js and mongodb, eIquidus is the most stable, secure, customizable and feature-rich open-source block explorer with support for virtually any altcoin that implements some form of the [Bitcoin RPC API protocol](https://developer.bitcoin.org/reference/rpc/index.html) (EVM blockchains such as ETH, BNB, etc. are not supported).
 Originally built for the [Exor blockchain](https://github.com/team-exor/exor), eIquidus has since grown into a fully-featured explorer with a focus on stability and security at its core.
 All features from the [original iquidus explorer](https://github.com/iquidus/explorer) are included here along with many new ideas from other iquidus forks, and an absolute ton of new custom changes and bug fixes that were developed specifically for eIquidus.

 ![Homepage](public/img/screenshots/homepage-1-101-0.png)